 C++ map::swap Example to Swap Maps with String Keys and Integer Values

-Let us take an example to swap maps with string keys and integer values using the map::swap function in C++.
+Let's consider an instance where we exchange maps containing string keys and integer values by employing the map::swap method in C++.

 Example